Plant DetailShow Menu

 Description

-Fruit production will respond best to full sun and air movement around the tree and through its branches.
-It is not recommended to place the tree near taller trees or structures that would shade it for a few hours each day.
-In summary, air movement, sunlight, and good soil and drainage all lead to a healthy, productive tree.
+Fruit production responds best to full sun and air movement around the tree and through its branches.
+Do not place the tree near taller trees or structures that would shade it for a few hours each day.
+Air movement, sunlight, and good soil and drainage all lead to a healthy, productive tree.

 Most apple trees are susceptible to a variety of fungi and diseases.
-The Ginger Gold is especially subject to mildew.
 The location and maintenance suggested above help to keep the trees healthy.
+Reducing fertilization in late summer can help protect the tree from some fungal conditions.
+A regular spraying program can also prevent disease and pest damage.
+Check with your county Cooperative Extension office for local treatment advice if needed.

 The Clemson Cooperative Extension Home and Garden Information Center has a factsheet on common apple and crab apple diseases and other plant problems.